nachogonzalez/bot4motivation/README.md

 bot4motivation

 ## Description
-Twitter bot that posts regularly motivational quotes.
+Twitter bot that posts motivational quotes.

 ## Installation
+Deploy the script with python3 scriptMotivation4Success.py.
+You can automate it deploying with a scheduler in a cloud environment (for example Amazon Web Services, Azure, Google Cloud Platform...)

 ## Usage